izreit/nolu/README.md

 Use `--BEGIN` and `--END` options (`-B` and `-E` for short, respectively) instead of `BEGIN{...}` and `END{...}` block in Ruby.
 Any variables are shared between all codes.

+NOTE that you may have to use single quote (') to write codes to avoid expanding `$_` as an environment variable by your shell.

 ### Handling JSON

-For simple JSON transformation, consider using [jq](https://stedolan.github.io/jq/).
+For simple JSON transformation, [jq](https://stedolan.github.io/jq/) may be a good option.
-`nolu` provides more plain-JavaScript friendly way to write complex filter.
+`nolu` provides another, more plain-JavaScript friendly way to write complex filter.

 A simple example: